 On September 1, 2017, city health officials declared a state of emergency in the County of San Diego.
-As of October 17th, 577 people have contracted hepatitis A. 70% of those diagnosed have been hospitalized.
-While housed people have been infected, the large majority of people impacted by the outbreak are people who are homeless and living on the streets.
-The viral infection has killed 20 people in San Diego—most of whom have been individuals who are homeless.
+By October 17th, 577 people had contracted hepatitis A. 70% of those diagnosed were hospitalized.
+While some housed people did become infected, the large majority of people impacted by the outbreak were people experiencing homelessness and living on the streets.
+The viral infection killed 20 people in San Diego—most of whom were individuals without homes.

-Due to the seriousness of the outbreak and the high level of infection amongst individuals experiencing homelessness, Father Joe’s Villages is promoting public education on this issue.
-We will outline the basics of Hep A, the actions we are taking to combat the public health crisis and how the community can help.
+Due to the seriousness of the outbreak and the high level of infection among individuals experiencing homelessness, Father Joe’s Villages jumped into action promoting public education about Hep A. In this blog, we will outline the basics of Hep A, the actions we undertook to combat the public health crisis and how the community can help into the future.

 Hep A: The Basics